 The design for the renovation to this Victorian semi-detached needed to create a cohesive whole, update its look, and be sympathetic to its history all while meeting the client’s contemporary living needs.

 We envisioned a bright, modern and functional residence to meet these goals.
 We preserved the significant architectural features of the existing building and complemented them in our design of a new open-concept interior.
-A central brick fireplace serves as a focal point opposite the open kitchen of custom-made walnut cabinetry and stainless steel, a perfect backdrop for entertaining.
-The space is filled with natural light from an adjacent solarium eating area and a light-well in the kitchen from a removed staircase to the second floor.
-Pot and cove lighting were installed throughout to further bathe the space in warm hues.
+A central brick fireplace serves as a focal point opposite the open kitchen of custom-made walnut cabinetry and stainless steel, which serves as a perfect backdrop for entertaining.
+The space is filled with natural light from an adjacent solarium eating area, and a lightwell in the kitchen from a removed staircase to the second floor.
+Pot and cove lighting fixtures were installed throughout to further bathe the space in warm hues.

-Upstairs the master bedroom, ensuite and main bathroom each feature a frosted glass wall to allow light to permeate the space yet still ensure full privacy.
-Finishes include aluminum baseboards and cork flooring which provide a pleasing counterpoint to the refinished colonial and hardwood.
-On the third floor, a large dormer floods the space with eastern light and provides a walkout to the rooftop deck with views of Cabbagetown and the city.
+Upstairs, the master bedroom, ensuite and main bathroom each feature a frosted glass wall to allow light to permeate the space, while still ensuring complete privacy.
+Finishes include aluminum baseboards and cork flooring, which provide a pleasing counterpoint to the refinished colonial and hardwood.
+On the third floor, a large dormer floods the space with eastern light, and provides a walkout to the rooftop deck with views of Cabbagetown and the rest of the city.